Electa-Git/PowerModelsACDC.jl/docs/src/index.md

 ```julia
 Pkg.clone("https://github.com/hakanergun/PowerModelsACDC.jl.git")
 ```
-also make sure to have cloned the latest version of PowerModels.jl as well as InfrastructureModels.jl.
+also make sure to use v0.8.0 of PowerModels.jl as well as v0.0.8 InfrastructureModels.jl.

 !!! note
     This is a research-grade optimization package.
 Eventually, we hope to make this a